The NHS in the North East and Public Health England (PHE) are well prepared for outbreaks of new infectious diseases.

 - For birthing partners in maternity units (one birthing partner per woman in labour)

 - For parents or legal guardians in the children’s unit (one parent or legal guardian)

-- For parents in the neonatal unit (two parents)
+- For parents in the neonatal unit, see department for details

 - You are supporting someone with dementia, a learning disability or autism, where not being present would cause the patient to be distressed